Shrimp

 cooked rice

-In a large (1½ gallon or bigger) stockpot, melt the butter over medium high heat.
-Add the onions and celery.
-Saute until the onions are clear.
-Using a wire whisk, add the flour and whisk constantly until you make a blond roux.
-Do not brown.
 Add the stock or water ½ cup at a time, and stir well with each ½ cup.
 The ½ cup at a time part is VERY important.
 Don't dump all of the stock or water in at one time or you will have stock and a big glop of roux that will not mix together well.
 Add the salt, pepper, granulated garlic, thyme, and coriander.
-Bring to a low boil and reduce to a simmer for 15 minutes stirring constantly.
+Add the corn, bring to a low boil, reduce to a simmer, and simmer uncovered, for 15 minutes, stirring occasionally.

-If you are using frozen corn add it now.
-If you are using fresh or grilled corn wait.
-Simmer for 15 more minutes.
-Add the shrimp, crab, half & half, green onions, parsley (and, if you are using it, fresh corn) and simmer approximately five minutes.
+Now add the shrimp, crab, half & half, green onions, parsley (and, if you are using it, fresh corn) and simmer five more minutes.
 Serve over rice in soup bowls.

 Home